 If you’re single, you’ve likely heard it all: every bad piece of dating advice out there.
-Here’s our list of the worst advice.
+Here’s my list of the worst advice.
 Sadly, it’s also pretty common dating advice.

 Use at your own peril.